Learn how to set up Jira Software Cloud and integrate it with other products and applications.

 A guide on how to deploy and monitor an application built on AWS using Atlassian and third-party tools.

 Insights use the latest browser-features.
 Check which browsers we currently support.

 Insights on the backlog provide support for you and your team during sprint planning sessions.

 Visualize your team’s workload for an upcoming sprint with all added context.
-Look for your ideal range, and aim to assign the target amount of story points or issues.
+Look for your ideal range, and aim to assign the target amount of story points, issues or time.

-The sprint commitment insight looks at the average story points, or issues, completed in the last five sprints to recommend a target range for future sprints.
-The insight respects the estimation statistic that’s enabled for your project, either story points or time.
+The sprint commitment insight looks at the average story points completed, issues completed or time logged in the last five sprints to recommend a target range for future sprints.
+The insight respects the estimation statistic that’s enabled for your project; story points, issue count or time estimate.